nelsonjchen/op-replay-clipper/README.md

 It is possible to upload only a small portion of a long route for the clipper with Comma Connect's GUI.

 **You are strongly recommended to select a minute before, and a minute after the incident you want to clip.** This will give a buffer before and after the incident to provide a margin for the clipper to render with.
-Think of the clipper as a fragile film projector; give it some slack and upload the files for these adjacent segments.
-If you do not, rendering may not start at all.
+Think of the clipper as a fragile film projector; please give it some slack and upload the files for these adjacent segments.
+If you do not, rendering may not start at all or errors may occur.

 The video below shows how to do this with Comma Connect's GUI.